Historical Apoplexy · State Legislative Adaptations · Ohio

 (2) Ohio was the industrial heartland of the United States.
 Akron

-was the rubber and tire capital of the world.
-Cleveland was a center
+held the rubber and tire industry.
+Cleveland was a center of steel

-of steel production and automobile manufacturing.
-Toledo was the
+production and automobile manufacturing.
+Toledo carried the glass

-Youngstown produced the steel that built America.
-Cincinnati was
+the steel that built America.
+Cincinnati was headquarters to

-headquarters to Procter & Gamble and a center of machine tool
+Procter & Gamble and a center of machine tool manufacturing.
+The

 (3) The United States has approximately two hundred ninety-three